What Are the Top Schools for a Master's Degree in Nutrition?

-Boston University was ranked #54 in the Times Higher Education's 2011-2012 list of the best universities in the world and #53 among national universities in 2012 by U.S. News & World Report.
+Boston University was ranked 64th in the Times Higher Education's 2015-2016 list of the best universities in the world and tied for 41st among national universities in 2015 by U.S. News & World Report.
 BU offers a master's program in nutrition with three possible tracks.
 If you've already completed a bachelor's degree program giving you a background in nutrition, you can enroll in a 2-semester master's degree track or, if you're interested in becoming a Registered Dietitian, a combined master's degree/dietetic internship track.
 In the latter program, you complete the two semesters of study and then participate in a 29-week clinical practicum at a hospital, gaining experience in various nutrition-related specialties such as oncology, nephrology, food service, and nutrition support.
 A 5-semester master's degree/dietetic internship track is also available if you want to be an RD and haven't completed undergraduate studies in nutrition.

 Additionally offered at BU is a medical nutrition sciences master's program which can prepare you for a research position or further doctoral-level studies.
 This option requires completion of a thesis.
 The university confers the following degrees: